Search our range of undergraduate, postgraduate and professional courses.

 This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, constitutes the University’s Modern Slavery and Human Trafficking Statement setting out the steps that Staffordshire University has taken to combat modern slavery in our supply chain.
 We are committed to improving our practices to combat slavery and human trafficking.

 Staffordshire University’s core business is teaching and research in the Higher Education sector.
-It has a student population of approximately 10,000 in a wide range of subject areas, comprising Three (3) academic schools supported by professional services.
+It has a student population of approximately 10,000 in a wide range of subject areas, comprising Three (3) academic schools and an Institute supported by professional services.
 The University employs around 1,300 staff with a mix of full time and part time academic, administrative, technical and support staff.

-The University had an annual turnover of £135 million (2020/21) of which c£42 million was spent on goods and services to support the running of the University.
+The University had an annual turnover of £150 million (2021/22) of which c£50 million was spent on goods and services to support the running of the University.
 There has been a planned capital expenditure programme of c£58m over recent years to improve student facilities, with further developments planned in the coming years.
 The University has a centralised procurement and contracting function supporting procurement activity, with purchasing devolved down to individual schools and functions.